 “I believe, indeed, that overemphasis on the purely intellectual attitude has led directly to the impairment of ethical values.
 Without ethical culture, there is no salvation for humanity… A new type of thinking is essential if mankind is to survive and move toward higher levels.” – Albert Einstein

 For this reason, my argument is directed towards an academic audience.
-But these ideas are meant to give every human being a sense of purpose and hope—you don’t have to be very smart to understand this discussion.
-My ideas are meant to make you think outside the box, but the argument I present is conceptually simple and, for most readers, rather intuitive.
-And if you’re anything like me, then this may satisfy your deepest intellectual and emotional cravings, perhaps cravings you didn’t know you had.
+But these ideas are meant to give everyone a sense of hope and purpose—you don’t have to be very smart to understand this discussion.
+The following is meant to make you think outside the box, but the argument I present is conceptually simple and, for most readers, rather intuitive.
+And if you’re anything like me, then you might find this idea to be incredibly satisfying on both an intellectual and emotional level.

 And should you care about injustices or inequalities of any kind, then realize that our moral progress is bound to our intellectual progress.
 In fact, the Enlightenment ideals of liberty and equality were born largely from the critical reasoning advanced by the Scientific Revolution.
 Together, these movements formed the moral and intellectual foundations of Western Civilization.
 But if our progress is to continue, then we need another movement, one that stirs every scholar and humanitarian around the world.
 We need a spiritual revival that makes practical use of the compassion and altruism potentiated by every major faith.
 But unlike other religious awakenings, this one must begin with the intellectual mind.